rjproz/hybSServer/README.md

 # hybSServer: Simple Multiplayer Server for Unity

 The UDP server is being build using [LiteNetLib](https://github.com/RevenantX/LiteNetLib).
-Websocket server is being build using [SimpleWebTransport] https://github.com/MirrorNetworking/SimpleWebTransport Websocket server is used to server Webgl clients
+Websocket server is being build using [SimpleWebTransport] https://github.com/MirrorNetworking/SimpleWebTransport.
+Websocket server is used to server Webgl clients.

 Also, **hybSClient** repo can be found [here](https://github.com/rjproz/hybSClient)